Quick answer

 Bleeding the cooling system

-Thermostat and fan checks
+Cap and pressure checks

 Can bubbling happen after switching the engine off?